mariodavid/mariodavid.github.io/_drafts/cuba-on-kubernetes-part-1.md

 #### Creating a GKE cluster through Terraform

-Once everything is setup, let's create the kubernetes cluster.
+Once everything is setup, let's create the Kubernetes cluster.
 As an example for doing that, I created a repository which contains the infrastructure code for this blog post: [cuba-on-kubernetes-infrastructure](https://github.com/mariodavid/cuba-on-kubernetes-infrastructure).

 Is uses an existing Terraform module called [kubernetes-engine](https://registry.terraform.io/modules/google-terraform-modules/kubernetes-engine/google/1.15.0), which will create a Kubernetes cluster for GKE on our behalf.
 It more or less will take away another set of heavy lifting operations from us.

-Terraform modules are a way to encapsulate certain infrastructure resource definitions through a abstraction mechanism with its own API.
+Terraform modules are a way to encapsulate certain infrastructure resource definitions through an abstraction mechanism with its own API.
 It allows you to define modules for reoccuring patterns of infrastructure that should be used.
 The [Terraform module registy](https://registry.terraform.io/) then is an easy way to share common terraform modules just like the Docker registry for container images.

 {% highlight terraform %}